jaisonjustus/ngDiary/Angular Best Practice.md

 Another problem with declaring custom components in a HTML page is when you validate the html document the validation get fails because your custom component is a unknown html tag.
 For that you can declare the components as `<div x-my-component>` or `<div data-my-component>`.

+###Best Practice in Structuring Business Logic.
+Structuring Business Logic for an angular application most deals with how to define controllers and services.
+These controllers and services helps to decouple business layer and presentation layer of your application.
+Controllers provides data and the behaviour for DOM.
+Its not a good practice to put reference to DOM inside the controller. if you want to share common logic between controllers you can define a service, implies code reusablity.
+Serivce should represent only business logic and no reference to DOM.
+Service are not indepented on the presentation layer.
+Services are singleton and in case of controllers you get each object for each view.
 ##Resources

 ###AngularJS Best Practice